 - Never boil tap water in your electric kettle.
 The high level of calcium and magnesium in tap water can rapidly cause limescale deposits inside your kettle.

 - Always fill water to at least the minimum level.
 Else it may damage the heating coil and cause burn marks on the bottom surface, which are irreversible.

-- Avoid boiling anything other than water in an electric kettle as it can cause stains and odour that are difficult to remove.
+- Avoid boiling anything other than water in an electric kettle as it can cause stains and odours that are difficult to remove.
 If you want a kettle for boiling milk, making noodles and such multi-tasking, opt for a multi-purpose kettle.
-They have an open lid which makes it easier to clean.
+They have an open lid which makes them easier to clean.